shaloo/docs.arcana/docs/walletsdk/wallet_qs.md

 First, follow the instructions to [register and configure]({{page.meta.arcana.root_rel_path}}/howto/config_dapp.md) the app using the {{config.extra.arcana.dashboard_name}}.
 As part of the app registration, a unique value, **{{config.extra.arcana.app_address}}**, is assigned to each app.
 This is required for integrating the app with the {{config.extra.arcana.sdk_name}}.

-Next, enable one or more options to onboard app users by [configuring the social providers]({{page.meta.arcana.root_rel_path}}/howto/config_social/index.md).
+During app configuration, developers can enable one or more options to onboard app users.

 !!! info "User Onboarding Options"

-      Web3 app developers can configure [one or more social providers]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/index.md) and enable users to choose one of the available options to log in.
+      Web3 app developers can [configure one or more authentication providers]({{page.meta.arcana.root_rel_path}}/howto/config_auth/index.md) to let app users choose one of the available options and log in.

-      If the app is registered but none of the available social providers are enabled and configured for user onboarding, then by default, the [passwordless login]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/wallet_pwdless_login.md) is the only option that is available for onboarding app users.
+      If the app is registered but none of the supported authentication providers are enabled and configured for user onboarding, then by default, only the [passwordless login]({{page.meta.arcana.root_rel_path}}/howto/onboard_users/wallet_pwdless_login.md) can be used to onboard app users.

 ## Install {{config.extra.arcana.sdk_name}}